The Samuel J. Wood Library offers two different document delivery services for patrons: Interlibrary Loan and TripSaver.

 Eligibility and access

-Anyone with a valid ID from NewYork-Presbyterian/Weill Cornell Medicine, that has a Library barcode attached to it - or, anyone who is sponsored with full borrowing privileges - may use the Interlibrary Loan and TripSaver services.
-A barcode can be obtained by visiting the SMARTDesk, inside the library on 69th and York.
+Anyone with a valid ID from NewYork-Presbyterian/Weill Cornell Medicine, or anyone who is sponsored with full borrowing privileges, may use the Interlibrary Loan and TripSaver services.

 How to Submit a Request

 Before submitting a request, if you are:

 - Looking for a Book or Journal title(s), use OneSearch to determine the availability of a physical copy or electronic version via the GET IT button

 - Looking for a full text article(s), use OneSearch, PubMed, Web of Science or Scopus and click on the GET IT button to determine full text availability or request Inter-library Loan (ILL)

 - Already have a PMID or DOI, enter it into the Citation Linker to determine full text availability or request ILL